Fall 2017-2018 auditions are coming up and we'd love to see you!

 Our open call auditions are quite simple.
 In short, we’ll ask you to do scales, and then you’ll sing your one minute solo for us.
-After that, we may ask you to do one more exercise, so we can make sure we’ve done an accurate job of getting to know you as best we can.
 If you are auditioning as a beat boxer/vocal percussionist as well, we will love hearing you give us a short demonstration!
 However, while tricks are impressive, we will still need to know that you’ll be able to keep a steady, simple beat as well, so tailor your piece to those needs.
 Also, please show up 10 minutes early, as we’ll need you to fill out an application form and take your picture, so we’ll be able to match a face to the name when we’re deciding on whom to call back.
 In all, your initial audition should not take more than 5 minutes.

 Is there any special preparation or item I need to bring to auditions with me?

 Aside from a bottle of water, there’s nothing else we recommend or require you to bring.
-Of course, bring a great attitude and personality, and it wouldn’t hurt if you dressed to impress, but other than that just get ready to have fun!
+Of course, bring a great attitude and personality, and it never hurts to dressed to impress, but other than that just get ready to have fun!